 Every year, more than 100,000 Americans have shoulder replacement surgery.
-Robert Graham, MD, and Benjamin Szerlip, DO are skilled in advanced shoulder replacement techniques, including both minimally-invasive approaches and traditional surgeries, so patients in Austin, Round Rock and Cedar Park, Texas, can have the most appropriate care for their needs.
+Robert Graham, MD is skilled in advanced shoulder replacement techniques, including both minimally-invasive approaches and traditional surgeries, so patients in Austin, Texas, can have the most appropriate care for their needs.
 If you live with chronic shoulder pain, call Austin Shoulder Institute or schedule a consultation online today.

 Why would I need a shoulder replacement?

-Dr. Graham and Dr. Szerlip may recommend shoulder replacement surgery if you have painful, limited function that gets in the way of your ability to perform everyday tasks comfortably or wakes you up at night.
+Dr. Graham may recommend shoulder replacement surgery if you have painful, limited function that gets in the way of your ability to perform everyday tasks comfortably or wakes you up at night.

 For example, your surgeon may suggest shoulder replacement surgery if you aren’t getting the pain relief you need from medication, injections or physical therapy.
 The surgeons may also propose shoulder replacement if you have suffered from shoulder fractures, or when the muscles that aid the shoulder’s movement (the rotator cuff) are torn or severely damaged.